Travel advice for Iceland

 Witnessing the Northern Lights during January is one of the dreamiest experiences you can have in Iceland.
 With extended nighttime hours and frequent clear skies, your chances of spotting the aurora borealis tend to be higher in January.

-Many travellers successfully spot the Northern lights from within Reykjavik itself when the sky is clear.
+Many travelers successfully spot the Northern lights from within Reykjavik itself when the sky is clear.
 However, escaping the city's light pollution can significantly heighten your viewing experience.
 In turn, this may require a bit of adventure.

 Some of the best places to see the Northern Lights are: